 Why This Matters

-Understanding how a hotel is organized isn't just about memorizing job titles—it's about recognizing how departmental interdependence, revenue optimization, and service delivery systems work together to create a functioning hospitality operation.
+Understanding how a hotel is organized goes beyond memorizing job titles.
+It's about recognizing how departmental interdependence, revenue optimization, and service delivery systems work together to create a functioning hospitality operation.
 On your exam, you'll be tested on how these roles interact, which departments drive revenue versus support operations, and how organizational decisions impact guest satisfaction and profitability.

-Think of a hotel as an ecosystem where every role exists for a strategic reason.
-The General Manager doesn't just "run things"—they balance competing priorities between revenue-generating departments and cost centers.
-Revenue Management doesn't just set prices—they respond to demand fluctuations, competitive positioning, and yield management principles.
+A hotel operates like an ecosystem where every role exists for a strategic reason.
+The General Manager doesn't just "run things."
+They balance competing priorities between revenue-generating departments and cost centers.
+Revenue Management doesn't just set prices.
+They respond to demand fluctuations, competitive positioning, and yield management principles.
 Don't just memorize what each role does; understand why that role exists and how it connects to the hotel's financial and operational goals.

 Executive Leadership and Strategic Direction